Postgraduate Course: MSc in Persian Civilisation Dissertation (IMES11047)

 Programme Level Learning and Teaching Hours 12,

 |Additional Information (Assessment)

 ||The dissertation is an extended piece of scholarship in which a student is expected to produce a substantive piece of independent research in Persian Civilisation.
 The dissertation will be no longer than 15,000 words on a topic related to Persian civilisation to be submitted by a date specified in the University Regulations (usually mid August).

 On completion of this course, the student will be able to:

-- Undertake a sustained piece of independent research within the disciplinary fields relating to Persian civilisation that demonstrates the research skills, training and knowledge acquired in the previous coursework
+- Undertake a sustained piece of independent research within the disciplinary fields of Middle Eastern studies and/or Classics that demonstrates the research skills, training and knowledge acquired in the previous coursework

 - Refine their abilities to engage critically and analytically with the significant literature in the field of their specialist interest